 In consideration of Lumen Sports Sdn.
-Bhd. (the “Event Organizers”) accepting my participation to Highland Ultra Challenge 2023 run to be held on 25 – 26 November 2023 (the “Event”) I agree to this release of claims, waiver of liability and assumption of risk.
+Bhd. (the “Event Organizers”) accepting my participation to Sireh Park Ultra 2023 run to be held on 9 December 2023 (the “Event”) I agree to this release of claims, waiver of liability and assumption of risk.

 I have read and understood the Competitor Briefing document and information relating to the Event.